Journey Into Autism

 Using Letterboards / Keyboards

-Communication using spelling
+Communication using text teaches

 Motor skills progress along an increasingly complex hierarchy from pointing to letters to typing on a keyboard.